maemreyo/glean-vault/glean/99_Tools/backups/20251219_165324_7f46bc_UK launches taskforce to 'break down barriers' for women in tech.md

 ## 'Equality long overdue'

-The government said the taskforce [[20_Vocabulary/will|will]] advise on ways to make the tech sector more representative and "ensure the UK accesses the full talent pool, market opportunities, and [[20_Vocabulary/invent|innovation]] capacity needed for economic growth".
+The government said the taskforce [[20_Vocabulary/will|will]] advise on ways to make the tech sector more representative and "ensure the UK accesses the full talent pool, market opportunities, and innovation capacity needed for economic growth".

 BT Group boss Allison Kirkby, Revolut chief executive Francesca Carlesi and Dr Hayaatun Sillem, chief executive of the Royal Academy of Engineering, are among its 15 founding members.

-It also includes TUC assistant general secretary Kate Bell, director of public policy at Uber Emma O'Dwyer, and Sue Daley, director of technology and [[20_Vocabulary/invent|innovation]] at industry group techUK.
+It also includes TUC assistant general secretary Kate Bell, director of public policy at Uber Emma O'Dwyer, and Sue Daley, director of technology and innovation at industry group techUK.

 "Entry routes, career progression to leadership, and access to capital are just some of the barriers women in tech still face today," Ms Daley said.